 Held during the academic year, MLab provides a weekly forum to continue the discussion from the speaker series, develop ideas, pitch projects, and consult with peer mentors about available resources and possible next steps.

 Curious to know where students participating in these programs go?
-Explore our map to see where many of the MCSE projects take place.
+Explore our map to see where many of the CSE projects take place.